Gallery of Photos of the Filming Process

 Marc Wanamaker is recognized as a world leader in film history and is the world's foremost authority on the Hollywood movie studios and their histories.
 He has been researching film history since 1969.
 He owns one of the largest photo archives in the world.

-Marc's Bison Archives was started in 1971 as a repository for his vast knowledge of film history, including his huge collection of photographs, negatives, and documents.
-It serves as a base for his consulting work around the world.
-His Bison Productions has produced or consulted on over a hundred documentaries and countless other projects.
+Marc's Bison Archives was started in 1971 as a repository for his vast knowledge of film history, including his huge collection of photographs, negatives, and documents amassed over a period of nearly 50 years.

-Marc has written or consulted on nearly 3 dozen books on the histories of the Los Angeles and Hollywood areas, and the studios.
-He has provided photographs and histories for many other books and countless websites.
+Marc has written or consulted on nearly dozens of books on the histories of the studios.

 Special Thanks to the following individuals